BANJO (TENOR) AND MANDOLIN

 Born in Chicago, Christine has been living in Belfast since 1994.
 She learned her music from like-minded musicians living in the midwest in the 1980s, travelling to Ireland as often as possible.
 She has been performing and teaching in the USA, Ireland, and Europe ever since.
 Her influences are primarily the flute and fiddle players of South Sligo and the the singers from the Ulster tradition.

-Christine has been teaching with BelfastTrad since 2003 and is currently the Society's administrator and teaches tin whistle & Singing
+Christine has been teaching with BelfastTrad since 2003 and is currently the Society's administrator and is on the board of the Belfast Summer School of Traditional Music

 Traditional Singing Circle

 Maurice Leyden is a folk-song collector, singer, broadcaster and writer with a passion for Ulster folk-song.
 Originally from Cookstown, Co.
 Tyrone, his first book ‘Belfast, City of Song’ (Brandon) explores the traditional songs of the city which has been his home for many years.
 His research for the Belfast book revealed a wealth of children’s songs and street lore and Maurice’s second book ‘Boys and Girls Come out to Play’ (Appletree) presents a rich collection children’s singing games.
 Both books are complemented by recordings of selected songs.
-Mauruce has recently released his latest CD, The Tern and the Swallow.
+Maurice has recently released his latest CD, The Tern and the Swallow.
+He is in high demand across the lecture, festival and performance circuit in Ireland, the UK, Europe and America.

 TIN WHISTLE & SET DANCING